Towards the Child Friendly City

 An international network

 The European Network for Child Friendly Cities was the sector specialist partner in the international Child in the City conferences until 2017, curating events in cities such as London, Florence, Rotterdam and Zagreb.
-Towards the Child Friendly City is the first in the network’s new series of independent, not-for-profit events.
+Towards the Child Friendly City was the first in the network’s new series of independent, not-for-profit events.

 A child-friendly host city